astampoulis/makam-paper-funpearl/makamcode/07-structural.md

 ```
 -->

 ADVISOR.
-Your pattern matching encoding looks good!
+Your pattern-matching encoding looks good!
 You seem to be getting the hang of this.
 How
 about we do something challenging then?
 Say, type synonyms?

 STUDENT.
 Type synonyms?
 You mean, introducing type definitions like `type natpair = nat * nat`?
 That